Waheed Murad: Film career

 From 1964 to 1968, Murad and Pervaiz Malik made Heera Aur Pathar, Armaan, Ehsaan, Doraha and Jahan tum wahan hum.
 The combination of Waheed Murad, Pervaiz Malik, Masroor Anwar, Sohail Rana, Ahmed Rushdi and Zeba created a number of films.
 Waheed Murad brought Malik, Anwar and Rana under the umbrella of 'Film Arts'.
 Film Arts broke up and Pervaiz Malik started creating his own projects with new actors.
 A total of seven films, including two films, i.e., Usey dekha usey chaha and Dushman released after a long gap of 6 years in 1974, were produced with the combination of Waheed and Pervaiz (but not under 'Film Art' Production).

+In 1968, Murad started in his production Samandar, co-starring Shabnam.
+Set in a fishing colony, Samandar explores themes of power struggles, foreign intrusion, and the complexities of relationships between different groups, marking a significant departure from Murad's earlier films.
+Murad made his debut as a singer in the film by singing "Saathi Tera Mera Saathi Hai" with Masood Rana.
+The film was a mediocre success at the box office.

-In 1969, Waheed produced, wrote and directed the movie Ishaara.
-It was released in 1969.
-Other co-stars included Shabnam, Rozina, Aliya, Talish and Mustafa Qureshi.
-Murad received a Nigar award in the best actor category for the film.
+In 1969, Murad made his directorial debut with Ishaara, for which he wrote the story and also produced.
+In the film, Murad played the role of a struggling artist, and sang the song "Jaise Taise Beet Gaya Din" with Deeba.
+The film also starring Rozina, Aliya and Talish, was commercially unsuccessful.
+Murad received another Nigar award in the best actor category for the film.

 In his 25-year career, Murad paired with many actresses like Zeba, Shamim Ara, Rani, Naghma, Aaliya, Sangeeta, Kaveeta, Aasia, Shabnam, Deeba, Babra Sharif, Rukhsana, Bahar Begum and Neelo.
 He acted in a total of 124 films (two were released after his death), of which 38 were black and white and 86 were in colour.
 He also appeared in six films as a guest star including his first and shortest appearance in 1959's Saathi.
 He acted in 115 Urdu films, 8 Punjabi films and 1 Pushto film, and earned 32 film awards including ones for best producer and for best actor.

+In 1986, Zalzala, co-starring Rani, was released, marking Murad's last film as an actor.